abdelrhmanmohsenn/PIC-MCU-Interfacing/MCAL_Layer/SPI/README.md

 - `hal_spi.c`: Contains the implementation of the SPI driver functions.
 - `hal_spi.h`: Header file defining the SPI driver interface, macros, and data types.

+### 🚀 Features
+Initialization and deinitialization of SPI.
+Blocking and non-blocking modes for transmit and receive operations.
+Configurable SPI clock and sampling modes.
+Support for interrupt handling (optional).

 ### 🚀 Getting Started

 To use the SPI driver in your PIC18F46K20 project, follow these steps: